-Answers from Sandhya Pruthi, M.D.
+Answer From Sandhya Pruthi, M.D.

-The Food and Drug Administration (FDA) has identified a possible association between breast implants and the development of anaplastic large cell lymphoma (ALCL), a rare cancer of the immune system.
-The FDA believes that women with breast implants that have textured surfaces have an extremely low but increased risk of developing breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
+The Food and Drug Administration (FDA) has identified a possible association between breast implants and the development of anaplastic large cell lymphoma (ALCL), an uncommon cancer of the immune system.
+The condition is now known as breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
+The FDA believes that women with breast implants that have textured surfaces have a very low but increased risk of developing BIA-ALCL.
 However, that doesn't mean that these implants cause BIA-ALCL.
-Further research is needed to fully understand the relationship between the condition and breast implants.
+Further research is needed to understand the relationship between the condition and breast implants.

-If you have breast implants, the new findings aren't a call to change your treatment plan or to have your breast implants removed.
-Visit your doctor for routine medical care, and report any signs or symptoms — such as new breast swelling, lumps, pain or changes in breast shape — promptly.
+Any association between breast implants and cancer is concerning.
+Still, it's important to keep the potential risk in perspective.
+If you have breast implants, the findings aren't a call to change your treatment plan or to have your breast implants removed.
+Visit your doctor for routine checkups, and report any signs or symptoms — such as new or persistent breast swelling, lumps, pain or changes in breast shape — promptly.

 If you're considering breast implants, discuss the risks and benefits with your doctor.

 - Breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
 U.S. Food and Drug Administration. https://www.fda.gov/medicaldevices/productsandmedicalprocedures/implantsandprosthetics/breastimplants/ucm239995.htm.
 Accessed May 31, 2018.